MatthewSerre/hyundai-bluelink-cli/README.md

 ## Usage

-Run `go run main.go` to run the bare CLI command, which will generate a `.env` with fields for credential values.
+Run `go run main.go` to run the bare CLI command, which will generate a `.env` with fields for credential values (enter the username, password, and PIN for the Hyundai account associated with the Bluelink service).
 Then run `go run main.go -h` to see the available commands.
 In a local environment, the CLI needs to connect to the services hosted in these repositories:

 - `hyundai-bluelink-authentication-server` [link](https://github.com/MatthewSerre/hyundai-bluelink-authentication-server)
 - `hyundai-bluelink-vehicle-information-service` [link](https://github.com/MatthewSerre/hyundai-bluelink-vehicle-information-service)